 The BA in International Affairs and BS in International Affairs programs cannot be combined as double majors, nor as double degrees.

-Advanced fundamental courses are divided into the following areas.
+The BS in international affairs major requirements are divided into the following areas.
 Course options for each are listed below.

-Research methods (3 credits)
+• Quantitative research methods (3 credits)

-International economics (3 or 6 credits)
+• International economics (3 credits)

-International and comparative politics (3 credits)
+• Upper-level international and comparative politics (3 credits)

-Anthropology or geography (3 credits)
+• Upper-level anthropology or geography (3 credits)

-Research methods (3 credits)
+Quantitative research methods (3 credits)

 APSC 3115Engineering Analysis III